TOP-Former: A Multi-Agent Transformer Approach for the Team Orienteering Problem: System description

 Lastly, the selection of the nodes is drawn from the policy $\pi_{\theta}$ by means of two different strategies.
 During training, an exploration versus exploitation strategy is desired to reinforce good decisions and explore potentially better decisions.
 During inference, and also at the time of calculating the baseline $b(\alpha)$ from Equation \ref{eq:gradFunc}, a greedy selection (exploitation) is recommended to find the best routes.

 There is an additional difficulty in the node selection process for the multi-agent case due to the possibility of two or more agents choosing the same node at the same time.
 To avoid this case, decisions are chosen in order for every agent in such a way that each agent selection blocks the selected nodes for the rest of the agents that have not taken their action yet.
-The SoftMax operator is applied after each agent's node selection to re-normalize the probabilities, compensating the effect of the blocking method, which consists in forcing the value of the chosen node to 0 (instead of -$\infty$ because probabilities are already normalized).
+The SoftMax operator is applied after each agent's node selection to re-normalize the probabilities, compensating the effect of the blocking method, which consists in forcing the value of the chosen node to $-\infty$ (similar to Equation \ref{eq:mask}).